cuteboyqq/Skip-CBAM-SelfAttention-GANomaly-Pytorch/README.md

 implement from paper Attention Map-Guided Two-stage Anomaly Detection using Hard Augmentation https://arxiv.org/pdf/1805.08318.pdf , l just implement Attention Network

-Implement Issue:
+###Implement Issue:
-Generate fake image have some black images
+-Generate fake image have some black images
-Train attetion failed if the input_attn = 1, but succeed when input_attn=empty
+-Train attetion failed if the input_attn = 1, but succeed when input_attn=empty
-The cutout augmentation  is not real, needs to further implement paper method Maybe it is not easy to implement in tensorflow2
+-The cutout augmentation  is not real, needs to further implement paper method -Maybe it is not easy to implement in tensorflow2
-The loss function is not same as paper, maybe result in false result
+-The loss function is not same as paper, maybe result in false result

 ### Hard-Augmentation
 ref from paper